 The whole house is stunning.
-In keeping with its history, the furniture - while standard Landmark trust are supplemented with nice wooden closets
+In keeping with its history, the furniture - while standard Landmark trust is supplemented with nice wooden closets, fancy tables

 and oil painted portraits pf unidentified often stern looking people.